Can dogs eat grapes?

 Per gram, yes — raisins and sultanas are more concentrated.
 A small raisin bun can contain more of the toxin than a whole bunch of grapes.

-Artificial grape flavouring is not the concern.
+Artificial grape flavoring is not the concern.
 The risk is specifically real grapes, raisins, sultanas, currants, wine, and grape juice.

 How soon do symptoms appear?